jonfk/utility-belt/python/git-worktree-utils/SPEC.md

-# Git Smart Worktree — Functional Specification
+# Git Worktree Utils — Functional Specification

 ## 1. Purpose & Scope
-- Build a Python CLI (`git-smart-worktree`) that standardizes how git worktrees are created, listed, and removed for any repository based solely on generic git metadata.
+- Build a Python CLI (`git-worktree-utils`) that standardizes how git worktrees are created, listed, and removed for any repository based solely on generic git metadata.
 - Focus on managing a mirrored "admin" clone plus organized worktree directories under user-defined roots, enforcing the layout described in `README.md`.
 - Out of scope: host-specific API integrations (e.g., GitHub REST/GraphQL), PR automation, and advanced config stores beyond environment variables and hard-coded defaults.